SingedSimp/LeagueOfLazy/README.md

 To change champions selected, edit ```main.py``` and change the following variables: ```champion, ban```.

 This was done with the game client set to 1600 x 900, you may need to edit lines ```9, 12, 17, 20, 23``` to make it work on your client.

+Your chat box must be visible when using this script.